telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 | Supported OS | Windows, macOS, Linux |

-## System Capture Not Working
+# System Capture Not Working

-Once Fiddler Everywhere is up and running, you might find it can't capture HTTP(S) traffic.
-This article lists possible reasons for this behavior and guides possible solutions.
+You can encounter a situation where Fiddler Everywhere is active but unable to capture HTTP(S) traffic despite the following observations being true:

-#### Observations
+- The Fiddler Everywhere application is launched and running.

-- The Fiddler Everywhere application is up and running.
+- The Fiddler root CA (certificate authority) is properly installed.
-- The Fiddler root CA is installed.
+- The system capturing mode is enabled by toggling the Live Traffic switch.
-- The system capturing mode is turned ON (by toggling the **Live Traffic** switch).
+- No active filters or rules obstruct the traffic.
-- No active filters or rules are hiding the traffic.
+- The **Live Traffic** grid displays the message _"It looks like you are unable to capture traffic.
+You might have a configuration issue - check our troubleshooting page for more information."_.

-- The Live Traffic grid shows _**"It looks like you are unable to capture traffic.
-You might have a configuration issue - check our troubleshooting page for more information." **_.
+In such cases, it is recommended to refer to the troubleshooting guides below for further assistance in resolving the configuration issue.
+The guides provide detailed information and guidance to help you identify and resolve any underlying problems affecting the traffic capture functionality of Fiddler Everywhere.

-#### Troubleshooting and Solutions
+## Troubleshooting and Solutions

 Various reasons can result in Fiddler Everywhere not acting as a system proxy.
 Below, we list some of the most common scenarios, alongside troubleshooting instructions and possible solutions: